Lethaline/UnitTest_PushSwap/README.md

 It will check some error cases, how many movement you do with 2, 3, 5, 100 and 500 values.

 I built a little leaks chercker function too, it will facilitate you to verify your project.

+## To launch

+./UnitTest.sh -all -> Launch every test

+./UnitTest.sh -error -> Check error cases

+./UnitTest.sh -small -medium -big -> Launch small, medium and big test

+./UnitTest.sh -make -> Launch every commands in your makefile to check if all works correctly